Return to Optimist International Policies

 Privacy and Personal Information

 Covered Individuals must respect the privacy of youth in situations such as changing clothes or showering and intrude only to the extent necessary to protect health and safety.
+Covered Individuals must also protect their own privacy in similar situations.

 Separate shower and restroom facilities shall be provided for all genders when available.
 When separate facilities are not available, separate usage times shall be scheduled and clearly communicated.